 What are the big issues?

-According to the January School Census 2015, the vast majority of the maintained and academy school population in Warwickshire are of White British ethnic origin (85%), and the largest minority ethnic groups are Asian (5%), Mixed (4%) and Any Other White Background (4%).
+According to the January School Census 2017, the vast majority of the maintained and academy school population in Warwickshire are of White British ethnic origin (82%), and the largest minority ethnic groups are Asian (6%), Any Other White Background (5%) and Mixed (4%).

 The largest demographic issue facing the county is that of a rapidly ageing population.
 In comparison, the total child/young people population in Warwickshire is projected to increase by a much lower rate according to the 2014 based ONS projections.
 The population aged between 0-14 years is expected to grow by 6.7% in the 25 year period from the 2014 base; however the population aged between 16-64 years is only expected to grow by 0.1%.
 The Warwickshire population aged 65 years or over is expected to increase by over half (54.4%) over 25 years and when we consider the population aged 90 years or over, this is expected to increase substantially by 269%.
 However, this projected growth is not insignificant and has a range of future policy implications in terms of increased demand for those services provided for children and young people.

-Local analysis shows that 11.5% of mothers in Warwickshire were recorded as smokers at the time of delivery (SATOD) for 2014/15, which is comparable to the England rate (11.4%).
+Local analysis shows that 9.9% of mothers in Warwickshire were recorded as smokers at the time of delivery (SATOD) for 2016/17, which is comparable to the England rate (10.7%).
 Evidence has demonstrated that babies born to women who smoke during pregnancy are around 40% more likely to die within the first four weeks of life than babies born to non-smokers.
 SATOD reflects the link between smoking and health inequalities and is a precursor to initiating smoking in adolescence.
-Smoking status at the time of delivery (SATOD) data is not available at district/ borough level, however it is available at CCG level.
-Warwickshire North CCG had the highest prevalence of pregnant women smoking at the time of delivery (14.0%), followed by Coventry and Rugby CCG (12.3%) and finally South Warwickshire CCG (8.7%).
+Smoking status at the time of delivery (SATOD) data is not available at district/borough level, however it is available at CCG level for all except Warwickshire North CCG (due to a data quality issue).
+Coventry and Rugby CCG has a higher proportion of women smoking at time of delivery (10.9%); in South Warwickshire CCG the proportion is 7.6%.
 Reducing smoking in pregnancy is a key priority within Warwickshire and a priority theme for the ‘Smoke Free Warwickshire Alliance’.

 The health and wellbeing of Warwickshire children is vital in ensuring the future success of the County.
 The Warwickshire Joint Strategic Needs Assessment (JSNA) identifies the current and future health & wellbeing needs of the local population.
 The JSNA aims to establish a shared, evidence based consensus on key local priorities across health and social care, and is being used to develop Warwickshire’s Health and Wellbeing Strategy, commissioning plans for the CCGs and transformation plans for the local health economy.